Supporting your students

 - Print MILs for students whose applications lack signatures or income verification.

 - Edit student information such as incorrect name, SSID, address, etc.

 Understanding the Charts (tutorial) - This video covers the bar charts, how numbers are calculated, how to update student information and how to print individual student Missing Information Letters.

 - FAQ for seniors

-- College Bound Basics for high school staff
+- College Bound Basics for high school staff (Presentation) (Presentation with notes)

 Support your 9th graders by having them recommit to the pledge.
 Join Washington’s College Bound Scholarship Repledge Campaign, managed by the Washington College Access Network (WCAN).
 When you sign up with WCAN, you can request FREE printed copies of the repledge workbook.
 WCAN will deliver the workbooks to your school.